-When asked what concerned Sarah about the health and safety of those in rural industries, Sarah says she doesn’t understand why Kiwi men are celebrated as heroes for pushing heavy machinery that hasn’t been designed for steep country to their limits, and cultivating land that is dangerous.
+When asked what concerned Sarah about the health and safety of those in rural industries and communities, Sarah says she doesn’t understand why Kiwi men are celebrated as heroes for pushing heavy machinery that hasn’t been designed for steep country to their limits, and cultivating land that is dangerous.
 Sarah has also seen first-hand how important it is to check the quality of helmets to protect our think tanks – our brains – and hammers home the message that “not all helmets are made equally”.

 How would you describe yourself in three words?

 I am extremely passionate about telling New Zealand farmer’s stories to a wider audience as well as sharing new information with farmers that help them grow their business and protect the environment.